Flag

 Compliance with FATF Recommendations

-The latest follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Nepal was undertaken in 2023.
-According to the Evaluation, Nepal was deemed Compliant for 5 and Largely Compliant for 23 of the FATF 40 Recommendations.
+The latest follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Nepal was undertaken in 2026.
+There were no changes in the Recommendation assessments.
+According to original Mutual Evaluation, Nepal was deemed Compliant for 5 and Largely Compliant for 23 of the FATF 40 Recommendations.
 It was deemed Highly Effective for 0 and Substantially Effective for 0 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 Sanctions